magpie-ea/magpie3-simon-task/README.md

 To build the project for deployment (e.g. to Netlify), run `npm run build`

-For more information, see our [getting started guide](https://magpie-ea.github.io/magpie-site/experiments/introduction.html).
+For more information, see [https://magpie-experiments.org/](magpie website).